Call4Cloud | MMP-C | Autopilot | Device Preparation

 As mentioned in the complete flow, this part will focus on how a wonderful Enterprise MGT scheduled task is being used by the EPMService to make sure all the EPM policies that are delivered from the MMP-C platform are refreshed on the device occasionally.

-These policies are delivered from the MMP-C Platform with the use of the Declared Configuration Service.
+These policies are delivered from the MMP-C Platform using the Declared Configuration Service.
 So the WinDC, plays a huge role in it!

 In the picture above, I called it DC but looking at the code and logs, I guess I need to change it to WinDC.